 Elbow joint dysplasia describes a complex of hereditary developmental disorders of the elbow joint.
 It occurs primarily in fast-growing large dog breeds during the growth phase and leads to varying degrees of lameness.

 Tumors of the oral cavity can occur in both dogs and cats.
 In dogs, about half of these tumors are malignant, while in cats, unfortunately, up to 90% are malignant.
-Due to the poor visibility of the oral cavity, these tumors are often detected at a very late stage.
+Due to the poor visibility of the oral cavity, they are often discovered very late.